betobeto/alzamon-site-versioned/_site/README.md

 # Alzamon.art (Github repository)

-This is the versioned repository and backup for alzamon.art source and website files.
+This is the versioned repository and backup for alzamon.art source and website files, intended for backup.
+Hosting provided by Dreamhost.